t4skforce/IcefilmsShowSyncer/README.md

 ## Info

 *  When adding a lot of episodes it can take some time until all the download links are found (please give it some time)
 *  Plugin only adds missing Episodes.
-If you already got it downloaded or it is not allowed to download via `excludedEpisodes` or `excludedSeasons` the inks will not be added
+If you already got it downloaded or it is not allowed to download via `excludedEpisodes` or `excludedSeasons` the links will not be added
-*  When canging the icefilmsShowSyncer.conf file eather restart pyload or disable and reenable the plugin in pyload
+*  When canging the icefilmsShowSyncer.conf wait for the reschedule of the hook or restart your pyload server to take immediately effect
 *  If something is not working, please create an issue on [github](https://github.com/t4skforce/IcefilmsShowSyncer/issues "Issues") and provide complete log of pyload in debug mode

 ## Changelog

 Version 0.6:
    *   Fixed issue with "No download Id found for ..."
-   *   changed default behavior of "Directory containing all series subdirectories" which now is a forced subdirectory of <base_download_folder pyload>
+   *   changed default behavior of "Directory containing all series subdirectories" which is now prefixed with pyload default download_folder absolute paths are still possible for paths beginning with "/"
+   *   added optional parameter "queue" to series config